RISC-NYUAD/omnicopter/README.md

 **All units are SI including the angles (rad)**

 - Upload the INAV to T-motor f7 flight controller.
-- Put the src in a workspace and build.
+- Put the src in a workspace and build (catkin_make).
 - Simulation: roslaunch omni_firmware simulate.launch
 - Real flight: roslaunch omni_firmware system.launch
 - Check Raw IMU data and vicon topics.